ableasdale/confluent-dockerfiles/bidirectional-schema-linking/HOWTO.md

-# Schema Linking Walkthrough
+# Schema Linking Walkthrough Scenarios

-We're going to cover two scenarios in this walkthrough: an Active/Passive Schema Registry setup (where only one Schema Registry can be written to) and a way to perform an Active/Active setup - we will show the drawbacks and trade-offs for both solutions.
+We're going to cover two scenarios in this walkthrough:

+An Active/Passive Schema Registry setup (where only one Schema Registry can be written to).
+Then we will demonstrate a way to perform an Active/Active setup - we will show the drawbacks and trade-offs for both solutions.

 ## Getting Started